Taunton, Massachusetts: Public spaces

 "The Green" continues to provide a centralized location for citywide Christmas activities, other holidays, events, and parades for the citizens of Taunton.
 A fountain is located at the center of the Taunton Green.
-Always to be seen flapping together in emblematic unison, the "Liberty & Union" flag and the U.S. flag fly side-by-side on the flagpole at the city's center.
+The "Liberty & Union" flag and the U.S. flag fly side-by-side on the flagpole at the city's center.

 The city is served by a central public library, the Taunton Public Library, which opened in 1903 and has undergone several expansions and renovations since that time.
 Also of note is the Old Colony Historical Society, which archives the city and region's past.

 The city is home to two state parks operated by the Massachusetts Department of Conservation and Recreation: Massasoit State Park in East Taunton and Watson Pond State Park in the north part of the city.

 Architecture

 The city of Taunton has a wide array of architecture ranging from the colonial period to modern times.
 There are numerous pre-Revolutionary War private homes within the city.
 The oldest of these is the Joseph Willis House on Worcester Street, which to about 1688.
 The city has over one hundred buildings listed on the National Register of Historic Places.

 Perhaps the most impressive structure in the city is the towering Bristol County Superior Courthouse, which built in 1894 and designed by Frank Irving Cooper.
 With its tall, copper dome the Superior Courthouse is visible from many surrounding areas.
 It was added to the National Register of Historic Places in 1978.
 Currently, the Courthouse Complex is undergoing a major expansion and renovation program.

 Other significant buildings in the city include some fine, stone churches; including the First Parish Church (1830); the Pilgrim Congregational Church (1851); and St. Mary's Church (1868) on Broadway.

 Downtown Taunton has a number of historic, commercial blocks along Main Street, Taunton Green, and Broadway.
 These were built during the period between around 1840 to 1920.

 Many large homes built by the wealthy industrialists and merchants of the late 19th and early 20th century line Route 44 both east (Dean Street) and west (Winthrop Street) of the city center; however, a majority of the city is occupied by more modest, wood-framed single and multi-family homes, many over 100 years old.
 Modern, single-family subdivisions - built mostly since the 1950s - exist on the outskirts of the sprawling city.

 The Central Fire Station at 50 School Street is recognized as the oldest functioning station house in the United States.
 The historic Taunton City Hall is located adjacent to Church Green.